 Physical Plant & Equipment Levy (PPEL)

-This will extend the physical plant and equipment levy (PPEL) funding available to our District for the next decade, which will:
+This will extend the physical plant and equipment levy (PPEL) funding available to our District, which will:

 - Support grounds improvement, equipment, repairs, remodels, and transportation equipment

 - Ensure our students receive the highest quality education in modern, well-maintained school facilities

 The current PPEL is set to expire in 2026.
 Securing these funding streams now allows for growth into the next decade—and investment in the future of our community.

 Our school buildings deteriorate over time due to normal wear and tear.
 We know that well-maintained, updated facilities can enhance the learning environment, improve safety, and provide our students and staff with modern amenities.

 Our two main funding streams—the Physical Plant and Equipment Levy (PPEL) and the Statewide Penny of Sales Tax (SAVE)—do not generate enough revenue to cover the annual maintenance costs for our facilities, in addition to supporting technology needs for students and classrooms (including our 1:1 initiative), and buses and other vehicles.
 Therefore, a separate funding source, such as a bond referendum, is necessary for capital projects and major infrastructure updates.